Watsonian Squire: History

 In 1930, the company was renamed to the Watsonian Sidecar Company Ltd. In the same year the factory was destroyed by fire and in 1931 the company moved to new premises in Greet.

 A significant setback occurred in 1930 when the Watsonian factory was destroyed by a fire ignited by a passing steam train.
 However, the company demonstrated resilience by relocating the following year to larger premises in the Greet district of Birmingham.
 This move facilitated the development of a new product range, which notably expanded to include sidecars for bicycles.
 By the end of the 1930s, Watsonian offered a diverse selection of 12 sidecar body styles and five motorcycle chassis, including the luxurious Oxford saloon and the lightweight, aluminium-bodied International trials model.

 The onset of World War II led to a temporary cessation of sidecar production as Watsonian contributed to the war effort by manufacturing essential equipment such as camp beds and rucksack frames.
 Following the war, the company founder, Fred Watson, died, and his son Ron Watson, who had served in the Army in the Far East, took over leadership.

 Ron Watson continued his father's emphasis on innovation and business acumen, while also recognizing the promotional value of motorcycle sport.
-His collaboration with Norton Motorcycles and the prominent sidecar pilot Eric Oliver Eric Oliver resulted in the development of advanced sports sidecar designs.
+His collaboration with Norton Motorcycles and the prominent sidecar pilot Eric Oliver resulted in the development of advanced sports sidecar designs.
 This partnership achieved considerable success in international competition, with Watsonian-Norton outfits winning every sidecar world championship from 1949 to 1953, a notable period for British motorcycle manufacturing.

 The 1950s marked a peak in the popularity of sidecars, with Watsonian being a leading manufacturer.
 By 1952, approximately half of the over 130,000 sidecar combinations registered in Britain were Watsonian products, and the Birmingham factory reached a production rate of 200 units per week.
 The company also adopted new materials, including fibreglass for bodywork construction.

 In 1956, Watsonian took over the rights to the Swallow Sidecars name from Tube Investments.

 Watsonian was an early supplier to the Swallow Sidecar Company, which after World War II was renamed to Jaguar Cars.
 From 1956, Watsonian started to manufacture sidecar bodies in glass-reinforced plastic (GRP).

 As well as civilian models, they also manufactured sidecars for the RAC to use for roadside rescue.